 TEST: Shigella typing Synonym: Shigella isolate for typing (referral isolate) Laboratory/Phone: Microbiology - Enterics / 443-681-4570 Turnaround Time: Usually 3-5 days [from receipt in the Laboratory].
 CDC TAT: 8 weeks Specimen Required: Pure culture on agar slant in screw cap tube.
-Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, • specimen type/source, and the date and time of collection.
+Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Shigella isolated from culture Specimen Volume (Minimum): N/A Collect: N/A Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
 Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal 0 0 11 0 conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: At room temperature.
 Do not freeze or refrigerate.
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Specimen frozen Availability: Monday through Friday Results and Interpretation: Shigella somatic antigens identified Reference Range: N/A Additional Information: SUBCULTURE TO AGAR SLANT BEFORE TRANSPORTING.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Expired transport media A ! a la !! !!
+Specimen frozen Mandou Abrauch Friday Availability: Monday through Friday Results and Interpretation: Shigella somatic antigens identified Reference Range: N/A Additional Information: SUBCULTURE TO AGAR SLANT BEFORE TRANSPORTING.
 DO NOT SEND CULTURE PLATES.
-Dumana of Toots MAKE SURE CULTURE IS VIABLE/GROWING.
-Purpose of Test: Shigella serotyping Method: Isolate is subcultured to confirm purity.
-Shigella serological testing is performed by a slide agglutination test using somatic (O) antisera.
-Biochemical analysis performed to verify Late of actions Shigella identification.
-Interfering Substances/Limitations: Submission of isolate on inhibitory media.
-Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 0 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+Durnasa of Tosts MAKE SURE CULTURE IS VIABLE/GROWING.
+Purpose of Test: Shigella serotyping Isolate is subcultured to confirm purity.
+Shigella serological testing is performed by a slide Method: agglutination test using somatic (O) antisera.
+Biochemical analysis performed to verify Shigella identification.
+Interfering Submission of isolate on inhibitory media.
+Substances/Limitations: Submission of isolate off fillibitory filedia.
+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory resumg site.
+1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A Comment.
+N/A